neelfutane/Django-Project-Bookstore/README.md

 - **Deployment**: Docker, Nginx, Gunicorn
 - **CI/CD**: Jenkins

-🐳 Docker & Jenkins CI/CD
+##🐳 Docker & Jenkins CI/CD
--This project includes full Docker support for containerized deployment and a Jenkinsfile for automation:
+This project includes full Docker support for containerized deployment and a Jenkinsfile for automation:

 📦 Docker Usage
 -Build and run the containers: